 Honey is extensively harvested in Phuket.
 A visit to the honey farm gives you a chance to study honey harvesting methods used in Phuket.
 You will be able to visit the factory store to buy a number of skincare and healthcare products developed by a local variety of honey.
 I found this location very interesting and bought a jar of local honey.

-Fifth Stop: A jewellery Showroom in Phuket
+Fifth Stop: A jewelry Showroom in Phuket

 Sixth Stop: Phuket Old Town

-Day tours can be extended to visit Crocodile Show, Elephant Show and Monkey Show.
+Day tours can be extended to visit Crocodile Show, Elephant Show, and Monkey Show.
 A visit to the tiger kingdom is also included in some all-day tours.
 Check with your tour operator to see what activities are included in the day tour.

 A day tour is a great way to explore most of what Phuket has to offer in the shortest possible time.
 You can get great with Klook for online bookings.
 Alternatively, your hotel reception of a number of tour operators on Bangla Road or various parts of Phuket can give great rates.